Qualytics/userguide/README.md

 ## Rendering as a single PDF

-We are using: https://github.com/orzih/mkdocs-with-pdf which requires installation of [WeasyPrint](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#installation)

-Enable the PDF plugin in mkdocs.yml then run mkdocs build
+We are using the [mkdocs-print-site-plugin](https://github.com/timvink/mkdocs-print-site-plugin) plugin to add a print page that combines all the docs, allowing for easy export to PDF and standalone HTML.